awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/README.md

 $Env:PAM_LANG =
 ```

+There are three stacks that need to be deployed:
+1. PamFrontEndInfraStack ({PAM_NAME}-FE-Infra-PAM) - Cloudfront distribution and S3 bucket host for static website files.
+2. PamStack ({PAM_NAME}-{PAM_LANG}-PAM) - The backend resources (Rekognition, Lambda, S3, Cognito, ApiGateway).
+3. PamFrontEndAssetStack ({PAM_NAME}-FE-Assets-PAM) - The static website assets.

 At this point you can now synthesize the CloudFormation template for this code.
-{PAM_LANG} is one of "Java" or "Python", with more coming soon!
+Run `cdk ls` to see
+a list of available stacks to synth/deploy.

 ```
-cdk synth {PAM_NAME}-{PAM_LANG}-PAM
+cdk synth {PAM_NAME}-FE-Infra-PAM
 ```

 If everything looks good, go ahead and deploy!
 This step will actually make
 changes to your AWS cloud environment.

 ```
-$ cdk bootstrap
+$ cdk bootstrap # Only required once for the lifetime of your account.
-$ cdk deploy {STACK_NAME} # {PAM_NAME}-{PAM_LANG}-PAM from above
+$ cdk deploy {STACK_NAME} # Deploy each of the three preceding stacks in order.
 ```

 ## Testing

-Upload an image fie to the S3 bucket that was created by CloudFormation.
-The image will be automatically classified.
-Results can be found in DynamoDB, S3 bucket "results" folder, and CloudWatch logs for the Lambda function
+After deploying the PamFrontEndInfraStack, your terminal should have a Cloudfront distribution URL.
+Navigate to that URL to see the deployed app.

-To clean up, issue this command (this will NOT remove the DynamoDB
+To clean up, run this command:
-table, CloudWatch logs, or S3 bucket -- you will need to do those manually) :

 ```
 $ cdk destroy {STACK_NAME}